SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: SATORI

 This misalignment motivates our quantification framework measuring \textit{Region Attention Density (RAD)}:

-where $\mathcal{G}$ is the set of ground truth bounding-boxes. \text{RAD} measures the model’s attention to critical regions by calculating the concentration of the attention map within $\mathcal{G}$.
-In Figure~\ref{fig:rad_acc}, free-form reasoning patterns exhibit degraded RAD performance due to dispersed attention, whereas our structured \textit{caption-bbox-answer} paradigm maintains higher RAD values, with average scores of 0.2621 and 0.2664, respectively.
+where $\mathcal{G}$ is the set of ground truth bounding-boxes. \text{RAD} measures the model’s attention to task-relevant regions by calculating the concentration of the attention map within $\mathcal{G}$.
+In Figure~\ref{fig:rad_acc}, free-form reasoning patterns exhibit degraded RAD performance due to dispersed attention, whereas our structured \textit{Glance $\rightarrow$ Focus $\rightarrow$ Think} paradigm maintains higher RAD values, with average scores of 0.2621 and 0.2729, respectively.
 The results also indicate a positive correlation between RAD and accuracy.
 More details can be found in Appendix \ref{appendix:insight}.

-Compared to free-form reasoning, spatially anchored reasoning patterns are also more verifiable and thus better suited as reward signals.
+Compared to free-form reasoning, our reasoning patterns are also more verifiable and thus better suited as rewards.